Bolofofopt/Bolofofopt/README.md

 - ⚡ Fun fact: I am a musician and was an actor

 #### In Thales I:
-- Developed a sensor that manages remote lockers placed in railroads saving time and money doing anual check ups.
+- Developed a sensor that help managing LOCs (Location Cases & Cabinets) on railroads saving time and money doing annual check-ups.

-- Developed a sensor that manages the UPS room ambient & hydrogen in Thales headquarters.
+- Developed a sensor that manages remotely the UPS room in Thales headquarters.

-- Developed an Artificial Intelligence that analyses CCTV footage and captions the image.
+- Developed an Artificial Intelligence that analyses CCTV footage and classifies the image.

 ### :hammer_and_wrench: Languages and Tools :